How to become a good bootcamp instructor

 And if they want more, advise them on safe and effective workouts they can do at home.
 Warn them of the perils of burnout too (see above point on overtraining).

-5) Program your sessions to ensure physical adaptation can occur.
+Program your sessions thoughtfully to ensure fitness gains

-Program the intensity gradually (according to your class), teach skills and form, develop strength, and increase the intensity.
+Program exercise intensity gradually (according to your class), teach skills and form, develop strength, and then raise the intensity again.

 High intensity is a great tool, and part of your overarching skillset.
 Balance it out with your other tools and ensure it is all inclusive and challenging for all fitness levels.